-- 1. Independence from the subject of the audit: - 2.
+- 1. Independence from the subject of the audit; - 2.
 The ability to conduct an audit that addresses the criteria specified in an Eligible Audit Scheme (see Section 17.1); - 3.
 Employs individuals who have proficiency in examining Public Key Infrastructure technology, information security tools and techniques, information technology and security auditing, and the third-party attestation function; - 4.
-(For audits conducted in accordance with any one of the ETSI standards) accredited in accordance with ETSI TS 119 403, or accredited to conduct such audits under an equivalent national scheme, or accredited by a national accreditation body in line with ISO 27006 to carry out ISO 27001 audits; - 5.
+(For audits conducted in accordance with any one of the ETSI standards) accredited in accordance with Annex E of ETSI TS 102 042; - 5.
 (For audits conducted in accordance with the WebTrust standard) licensed by WebTrust; - 6.
 Bound by law, government regulation, or professional code of ethics; and - 7.
 Except in the case of an Internal Government Auditing Agency, maintains Professional Liability/Errors & Omissions insurance with policy limits of at least one million US dollars in coverage.